Unicorn Riot: Murder of George Floyd

-After the May 2020 murder of George Floyd, Unicorn Riot began doing a series of live streams on Twitter and YouTube of the protest and uprising in Minneapolis and Saint Paul.
+After the May 2020 murder of George Floyd, Unicorn Riot began doing a series of live streams on Twitter and YouTube of the protest and riot in Minneapolis and Saint Paul.
 Unicorn Riot has had a history of working in the Twin Cities and covering police brutality and other violence.

 Patriot Front

-The Guardian reported on 28 January 2022 that more than 400 gigabytes of private Patriot Front chat logs on RocketChat had been obtained and published by Unicorn Riot.
+The Guardian reported on 28 January 2022 that more than 400 gigabytes of private Patriot Front chat logs on Rocket.Chat had been obtained and published by Unicorn Riot.
 The logs reveal efforts to expand membership, with the founder Thomas Rousseau writing "We are absolutely desperate for new people.
 We've been in the 220's to 230's membership rut for nearly a full year".
 The group can be seen attempting to inflate its numbers and importance, outlining plans to create fake social media accounts pretending to be bystanders to marches, and posting deceptive material on Twitter, Reddit and 4chan, as well as direct messaging traditional media outlets and rejoicing when it is mentioned in the news.
 The leaders frequently scold members for not participating in events.